 Instructions

-- While the rice is cooking, chop your vegetables.
-Add the onion and garlic to a large pot over medium heat with ONLY 1/2 cup of the broth and sauté for 5-8 minutes until tender, stirring frequently.
-Add the remaining 4 1/2 cups broth, tomato sauce, Italian seasoning, salt, pepper and chili powder.
+- Add the onion to a large pot over medium heat with ONLY 1/2 cup of the broth and sauté for 5-8 minutes until tender, stirring frequently.
+Add the garlic and cook another minute.
+Add the remaining 4 cups broth, rice, tomato sauce, Italian seasoning, salt, pepper and chili powder or chili flakes.
 Stir well and bring to a high boil.
-Once boiling, turn down to medium-high and cover and cook for 10 minutes.
-This really infuses the broth with flavor.
+Once boiling, turn down to medium-low and cover and cook for 10 minutes until the rice is tender.

 Notes